-7 Maintenance of bonding networks
+9 Maintenance of bonding networks

 One advantage of mesh-BN installation is that small changes that occur in the CBN generally have only a small effect on its shielding capability.
-Moreover, when necessary, additional shielding may be obtained by introduction of additional conductors (e.g. bonding conductors, cable trays, and conduit).
+Moreover, when necessary, additional shielding may be obtained by introduction of additional conductors (e.g., bonding conductors, cable trays, and conduit).
 Such modifications are usually straightforward.

-IBN systems are more difficult to maintain, because craft-person activity is liable to result in inadvertent interconnections between IBN and CBN, violating the desired single-point connection, and introducing surge currents into the IBN.
-Closely related to this is maintenance of d.c.-I power systems.
-Verification of single-point connection in a d.c.-I system is facilitated if this connection is made with a conductor, around which, a d.c. clamp-on ammeter can be clamped.
-Zero current confirms single-point connection.
+IBN systems are more difficult to maintain, because craft-person activity is liable to result in inadvertent interconnections between IBN and CBN, violating the desired single point connection, and introducing surge currents into the IBN.
+Closely related to this is maintenance of DC-I power systems.
+Verification of single point connection in a DC-I system is facilitated if this connection is made with a conductor, around which, a DC clamp-on ammeter can be clamped.
+Zero current confirms single point connection.

-It is recommended that systematic verification be performed on all bonding configurations and earthing connections inside a telecommunications building.
+It is recommended that systematic verification be performed on all bonding configurations and earthing connections inside a telecommunication building.

-8 Examples of connecting equipment configurations to the CBN
+10 Examples of connecting equipment configurations to the CBN